 Student mental health & well-being is a shared responsibility between home, school and community.
-Working with families and community partners to enhance supports to all students and facilitate access to community resources will help reduce barriers to accessing services, and ensure students are provided with the right service at the right time.
+Working with families and community partners to enhance supports to all students and facilitate pathways to culturally responsive community resources will help reduce barriers to accessing services, and ensure students are provided with the right service at the right time.